Jiahao-Jh/UNSW_Neural_Networks_Course/README.md

 ## content

-This repo contain assignment 2 of the course, the aim of this assignment is to classify cats' breed from its image with self designed deeping network
+This repo contain assignment 2 of the course, the aim of this assignment is to classify cat breeds from its image with self designed deeping network

 ## Run this project

-make sure all packages is installed then run `python student.py`
+Make sure all packages is installed then run `python student.py`

 ## Demo